crodier/software-blog/_posts/2023-01-01-thread-Dumps.md

 [Threading Java Class:  ThreadingExample.java](https://github.com/crodier/software-blog-examples/blob/main/examples/src/main/java/org/example/ThreadingExample.java)

-You can safely checkout and run this example main method from ThreadingExample.java on your desktop or development server.
+You can safely clone and run this example main method from ThreadingExample.java on your desktop or development server.

 The sample program starts and runs two threads and continues the main thread of execution.